ShepBook/shoppe-easypost/README.md

 ## How to use this.

-This Shoppe module make it easy for a customer to have and use their own EasyPost API key and give the developer a sane way to access it in production.
+This Shoppe module makes it easy for a customer to have and use their own EasyPost API key and give the developer a sane way to access it in production.

 Just add ```gem 'shoppe-easypost'``` to your gemfile and then ```bundle install```